scuzzydude/asimov/asimov.md

 #### Elon Throwdown

 As an engineer, I've always been impressed with Tesla and SpaceX.
 Both are amazing companies, and it seems like Elon Musk has an exceptionally good appreciation of application engineering, which sometimes requires a higher level of thinking than any fundamental technology.
 I've been anti-Tesla the car out of a different principle.
 Nikola Tesla was an important engineer and inventor, and one of his most important inventions were alternating current (AC) motors and distribution systems, which are used throughout the world.
 Tesla, the car, uses direct current (DC) motors, which were invented before Nikola Tesla was born.
 While many own Tesla vehicles, each and every individual American, and most people on the planet, have used AC power of some sort in his lifetime.
-If you own, a lamp, a refrigerator, a washing machine, a microwave, or a hair dryer, you've benefited from Mr. Tesla's invention, and that goes for all of us, even those too young or too old to drive.
+If you used a lamp, a refrigerator, a washing machine, a microwave, or a hair dryer, you've benefited from Mr. Tesla's invention, and that goes for all of us, even those too young or too old to drive.
 I'm a realist thought, and Tesla was the first commercially viable electric car, and if you're going to name a company after a genius, you better live up to it.
 Tesla's legacy of alternating current has probably done more to increase human lifespan, reduce poverty and disease, and increase prosperity than any innovation before or after.

 For me, Tesla's name is now remembered most often as a curse I spit every time one of those silent predators roll up on me while I'm talking a walk.